 - Working safety: HSE regulations require a short-term manned measurement to be conducted to determine electromagnetic levels inside the nacelle and the tower.

 - Electromagnetic compatibility: EMC regulations require a short-term manned measurement to be conducted to determine electromagnetic levels that can disturb other electrical devices.

-- Grid monitoring: A small grid surveillance device installed in the wind farm substation to monitor the farm’s correct behaviour in the event of grid failure is regularly checked by GL Garrad Hassan staff and details of high frequency data occurring during a grid failure reported to the client.
+- Grid monitoring: A small grid surveillance device installed in the wind farm substation to monitor the farm’s correct behaviour in the event of grid failure is regularly checked by DNV GL staff and details of high frequency data occurring during a grid failure reported to the client.

 - Small wind turbines: Electrical measurements similar to those for utility-scale turbines can be conducted either in the field or on a test bench.